Innovate-Inc/sweri-data-tools/README.md

 - [FACTS Hazardous Fuel Treatment Reduction: Polygon](https://data.fs.usda.gov/geodata/edw/datasets.php?xmlKeyword=Hazardous+Fuel+Treatment)
 - [FACTS Common Attributes](https://data.fs.usda.gov/geodata/edw/datasets.php?xmlKeyword=common+attributes)

-FACTS Common attributes records are a subset of the database detirmined to be treatments based on a process detailed in the _Data Descriptor_ paper
+FACTS Common attributes records are a subset of the database determined to be treatments based on a process detailed in the _Data Descriptor_ paper

 ## error_flagging.py
 Finds and flags errors in treatment index records.
-Error codes are added to the 'error' field and separed by a semicolon ';' Current error codes are:
+Error codes are added to the 'error' field and separated by a semicolon ';'
+Current error codes are:
 - DUPLICATE-KEEP : Record has duplicates and should be used as the representative record
 - DUPLICATE-DROP : Record is a duplicate and should be dropped during analysis